 In gingivitis/periodontal diseases, gum bleeding and inflammation are often a sign of other health problems.
 When gums are vulnerable, that allows opportunistic bacteria to come in and wreak havoc.
 For example: streptococcus agnius is the bacteria that is found in periodontal disease, and it plays a significant role in strokes.

-When there is an absence of swollen or bleeding gums there seems to be less of a chance for cardiovascular issues.
+With an absence of swollen or bleeding gums there seems to be less of a chance for cardiovascular issues.
 Keeping your teeth and gums healthy can lead to a happy and healthy body as well.

-Action #3: Make your next regular dentist appointment – Your regular dental visits are crucial to maintaining optimal oral health, and you guessed it your overall health.
+Your regular dental visits are crucial to maintaining optimal oral health, and you guessed it your overall health.
 Your dentist is there to monitor your oral health, and catch any dental issues and avoid any health issues.
 When we say “regularly,” we suggest two visits a year (every six months) for a checkup.